Joy Kwesiga: Career

+Kwesiga is currently participating in the ERASMUS-JMO-2021-MODULE.
+This project is for spreading women's empowerment and active citizenship values to enhance union policies combating gender discrimination and violence in a globalized world.

 Women rights advocacy

-She was a founder member of Action for Development – a national women's rights organization which redirected the Women's Movement in Uganda during the 1980s and 1990s.
-She co-founded a national women rights body (Action for Development) and actively promoted gender equity in education through organisations such as Forum for African Women Educationalists (FAWE) where she represents Uganda on the FAWE Africa Board, Uganda Association of University Women, and African Women in Research and Development (AAWORD).
-She is s also a founding member of KOMAZA (2006) – a Civil Society Organisation with headquarters in Kabale, with the goal of empowering communities, especially girls and women, and other disadvantaged members of society.
+Kwesiga was a founder member of Action for Development, a national women's rights organization which redirected the women's movement in Uganda during the 1980s and 1990s.
+She co-founded a national women rights body (Action for Development) and actively promoted gender equity in education through organisations such as Forum for African Women Educationalists (FAWE), where she represents Uganda on the FAWE Africa Board, Uganda Association of University Women, and African Women in Research and Development (AAWORD).
+She is s also a founding member of KOMAZA (2006), a civil society organisation with headquarters in Kabale, with the goal of empowering communities, especially girls and women, and other disadvantaged members of society.